 "Culture" is an ambiguous term that resists an easy definition.
 What defines a culture?
 What takes place inside a culture?
 What cultures does a particular individual belong to?
 Who decides who belongs to any specific culture?

 Even within a particular context, there are several layers of cultures.
 Take the United States, for example.
-As diverse and as big as it is, how can one define American culture in as brief an explanation as possible?
+Given how diverse and as big as it is, how can one define American culture in as brief an explanation as possible?
 What are the different social groups within this one country, and how do those groups interact with each other?

 That said, even observation alone cannot capture concepts such as social relationships or cultural practices.
 Researchers conducting ethnographic studies acknowledge that simply observing and describing actions are insufficient to grasp social interaction fully.
 The concept of thick description, or the description of perspectives and beliefs informing those actions in addition to the actions themselves, guides the use of various methods to capture social phenomena from multiple angles.